 - If you've received a letter or other mailing, check whether it's come from a member of the Direct Marketing Association.

 - If you're being offered financial services, find out if they're registered with the Financial Services Authority (FSA) using the FSA register.

 - Don't be fooled by professional-looking websites and marketing materials.
 Scammers are good at making their scams look authentic.

 - Never give your bank account details to someone you don't know.

-- Go to the Card Watch website for tips on protecting yourself against credit and debit card fraud.
+- The Card Watch website has tips on protecting yourself against credit and debit card fraud.

 Protect yourself online

 - Follow basic advice for safe online shopping and banking.
-Read guidance from Get Safe Online and guidance from Bank Safe Online.
+Read guidance from the Get Safe Online and Bank Safe Online websites.

 - In particular, never email anyone your financial information - even if you do know them.